bezirganyan/LUMA/README.md

 LUMA is a multimodal dataset designed for benchmarking multimodal learning and multimodal uncertainty quantification.
 This dataset includes audio, text, and image modalities, enabling researchers to study uncertainty quantification in multimodal classification settings.

-Please find the Datset Paper preprint [here](https://arxiv.org/abs/2406.09864).
+Please find the Dataset Paper preprint [here](https://arxiv.org/abs/2406.09864).

 ## Dataset Summary